united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step2/info.md

 "injected" itself into the open, authenticated session, and used it to change user information without the Juiceshop application being aware of it.

+### Log out from Juiceshop

+Log out from the Juiceshop application in order to avoid problems with the next step, where a Core WAAP service will be set up to protect the Juiceshop.

-> &#10071; Make sure to have clicked the "Hack Username" button and changed the username value.
+> &#10071; Make sure to have logged out from the Juiceshop before continuing.